Image Source: Netflix

-If you've been wondering if Bird Box's Felix (better known as the jerk who stole the car) is played by Machine Gun Kelly, the answer is "yes."
-And if you were surprised to see him appear in the insanely popular postapocalyptic Netflix film, then you really shouldn't be.
-Colson Baker (or Machine Gun Kelly, as he goes by professionally) may be better known as a rapper from Cleveland, but believe it or not, the 28-year-old has actually been adding to his acting résumé for a while now.
+If you've been wondering if Project Power's Newt (better known as the guy on fire) is played by Machine Gun Kelly, the answer is "yes."
+And if you were surprised to see him appear in the Netflix film, you really shouldn't be.
+Colson Baker (or Machine Gun Kelly, as he goes by professionally) may be better known as a rapper from Cleveland, but believe it or not, the 30-year-old has actually been adding to his acting résumé for a while now.
 In fact, he made his acting debut back in 2014 in the romantic drama Beyond the Lights.

 In Beyond the Lights — which stars Gugu Mbatha-Raw, Minnie Driver, Nate Parker, and Danny Glover — Machine Gun Kelly plays a self-important rapper named Kid Culprit who used to date Mbatha-Raw's character (and who tries to force the rising pop star to remove her jacket while they are performing together to reveal the skimpy outfit she wears underneath).
 Despite playing a rapper, we can assure you that the aggressive Kid Culprit is nothing like MGK in real life.
 In an interview with MTV News, he explained how wearing sunglasses helped him get into character.
 "I never wear sunglasses," he said.
 "Because I feel like it just hides you from people, and that's not how I am.
 But Kid Culprit kind of sees himself above everybody, and he is that type of guy."
 And it worked, as MGK plays an antagonist who we wanted to punch in the face by the end of the film.

-After Beyond the Lights, he went on to appear in several other films, including Punk's Dead (the sequel to 1998's SLC Punk!), Nerve (which stars Emma Roberts and Dave Franco), sci-fi horror Viral, and The Land (where he also served as co-executive producer).
+After Beyond the Lights, he went on to appear in several other films, including Punk's Dead: SLC Punk 2 (the sequel to 1998's SLC Punk!), Nerve (which stars Emma Roberts and Dave Franco), sci-fi horror Viral, The Land (where he also served as coexecutive producer), Bird Box as the jerk who stole the car, the Mötley Crüe biopic The Dirt, Big Time Adolescence (which stars Pete Davidson), and the sci-fi crime thriller Captive State.
 On the small screen, MGK played a recurring role on the unfortunately short-lived Showtime comedy-drama series Roadies as Wesley "Wes" Mason, a former Pearl Jam roadie and espresso connoisseur.